 Continue reading Paris, Climate and the Ironies of Trump

 Thoughts for our US friends, from the “sneering liberal elite” (as apparently we now are) of the UK.
 We’re a few months ahead of you in trying to work out why our country has taken the ‘Samson’ route of pulling down the temple whilst standing inside it (there will be more on that), and we’re starting to see how the stages of bereavement from principle and reason play out.
 This isn’t entirely serious – it’s a play on Elisabeth Kubler-Ross’s long-discredited model for the stages of grief, nor is the language safe for those of a nervous disposition but, for all that, it’s been well received…

 Continue reading Democratic Bereavement

-I’m Richard Harris, tech entrepreneur, consultant, writer and photographer.
-This site is the home for my strategy and innovation blogs and the jumping off point to my other personal and professional blogs.
+I’m Richard Harris, tech entrepreneur, technology, strategy & organisational consultant, writer and photographer.
+This is the site for my AR/AI-focussed consultancy and mentoring work.